-These FAQs cover issues that employers may need to consider in respect of each of the following broad topics:
+These FAQs cover issues that employers may need to consider in relation to Covid-19 and the workplace.

 Make UK’s health and safety experts can provide tailored support to employers to conduct risk assessments or workplace audits and identify appropriate Covid-19 safety measures.
 Click here for further information.

-3. What if an employee who has been working remotely during the pandemic wants to continue working from home?
-(Last updated 19/07/2021)
+2. What if an employee who has been working remotely during the pandemic wants to continue working from home, for either some or all of the time?
+(Last updated 19/07/2022)

-Having worked remotely for over a year, some employees may be reluctant to return to the workplace.
-This could be for a variety of reasons, e.g. because they feel they were more productive at home, they enjoy not having to commute, they find remote working makes it easier for them to accommodate caring responsibilities, or they are concerned about Covid-19 risks (on which see question 4, below).
-Accordingly, they might ask to continue working from home on a long-term basis, or move to a hybrid working arrangement whereby they split their time between their home and the employer’s premises.
+Having worked remotely for much of the pandemic, some employees may have been reluctant to return to the workplace.
+This could be for a variety of reasons, e.g. because they feel they were more productive at home, they enjoyed not having to commute, they found remote working made it easier for them to accommodate caring responsibilities, or they were concerned about Covid-19 risks (on which see question 3, below).
+Accordingly, they might have asked to continue working from home on a long-term basis, or to move to a hybrid working arrangement whereby they split their time between their home and the employer’s premises.

 Employees with at least 26 weeks’ continuous service are legally entitled to make a statutory request for flexible working – and a request for a contractual home or hybrid working arrangement would count as such a request.
 There is a specific legal regime governing how employers must handle such requests and setting out limited permitted reasons for refusing them.
 These include, for example, where the proposed working arrangement would have a detrimental effect on the employer’s ability to meet customer demand, or a detrimental impact on quality or performance.
-However, where an employee has been working remotely for the past year without any such detriment being observed, it may be difficult (although not necessarily impossible) for the employer to refuse their request on that basis and we recommend that you seek specific advice in such cases.
+Although an employment tribunal is not entitled to look to see whether you acted reasonably in deciding to reject a statutory flexible working request for one or more of the permitted reasons, it is entitled to look at the ground which you assert was the reason for rejection to see whether it was ‘factually correct’ for you to rely on this ground.
+Accordingly, where an employee has been working remotely for a prolonged period without any relevant detriment being observed, it may be difficult (although not necessarily impossible) for the employer to refuse their request on that basis and we recommend that you seek specific advice in such cases.

 Handling formal flexible working requests can be administratively burdensome.
-Some employers might therefore choose to facilitate a less formal process for employees to request home and hybrid working arrangements where they have worked from home successfully during the Covid-19 pandemic.
-This could be done, for example, by way of a discussion between the employee and their line manager, with the agreed arrangement being confirmed by letter and being made subject to the terms of any home and hybrid working policy operated by the employer.
-Note, however, that if an employer wishes to refuse a request made in this way, we would recommend that it still identifies one of the permitted reasons for refusing a statutory flexible working request.
+Some employers might therefore have chosen to facilitate a less formal process for employees to request home and hybrid working arrangements where they have worked from home successfully during the Covid-19 pandemic.
+For example, employers might have allowed such arrangements to be agreed by way of a discussion between the employee and their line manager, confirmed by letter and being made subject to the terms of any home and hybrid working policy operated by the employer.
+Note, however, that if an employer who has taken such an informal approach wishes to refuse a request made in this way, we would recommend that it still identifies one of the permitted reasons for refusing a statutory flexible working request.

-4. Can an employer take any action against an employee who refuses to return to the workplace due to concerns about Covid-19?
-(Last updated 19/07/2021)
+3. Can an employer take any action against an employee who refuses to work at the employer’s premises due to concerns about Covid-19?
+(Last updated 19/07/2022)

 Special considerations also apply in respect of pregnant employees – see question 5, below.

-In view of the fact-specific nature of the risks involved, we recommend that you seek advice on your particular circumstances before taking any action against employees who refuse to return to the workplace due to concerns about Covid-19.
-(As noted at question 2, above, employers seeking to bring employees back to the workplace should communicate with them in advance, providing information and training on the safety measures that are in place.
-In many cases, such communications may be enough to reassure employees so that they feel comfortable to return to the workplace such that further action is unnecessary.)
+In view of the fact-specific nature of the risks involved, we recommend that you seek advice on your particular circumstances before taking any action against employees who refuse to attend the workplace due to concerns about Covid-19.

 With regard to pregnant employees, employers are under a specific legal obligation to: